cybersmithio/TioCS-jenkins-plugin/README.md

 # Requirements
 If you need to test on-premise, make sure you have already downloaded time Tenable.io cs-scanner image for use.

+These needs the following Jenkins plugins to be installed:
+  CloudBees Credentials

 # References